nystudio107/craft-twigpack/docs/docs/README.md

    * **manifestPath** - the devServer path to your manifest files; it can be a full URL or a partial path, or a Yii2 alias.
 This is usually the same as whatever you set your webpack `devServer.publicPath` to
    * **publicPath** - the devServer path to your asset files; it can be a full URL or a partial path.
 This is usually the same as whatever you set your webpack `output.publicPath` to
  * **devServerBuildType** - Bundle to use with the `webpack-dev-server` -- can be `modern` (the default), `legacy`, or `combined`
+ * **cspNonce** - Whether to include a Content Security Policy "nonce" for inline CSS or JavaScript.
+Valid values are 'header' or 'tag' for how the CSP should be included.
+[Learn More](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#Unsafe_inline_script)
  * **localFiles** - is an array with `basePath`, `criticalPrefix` and `criticalSuffix` keys:
    * **basePath** - the file system path or Yii2 alias to the local file system base path of the web root
    * **criticalPrefix** - the prefix added to the name of the currently rendering template for the critical css file name